At7791/Minecraft_2D/README.md

-Creating a fan made Minecraft game, which happen in a two dimentional plane.
+A fan made Minecraft game, which is in a two dimentional vertical plane.